 An exploration of basic points about music and musicians.
 This course introduces students to a wide variety of music types from Gregorian chant to avant-garde, musical styles and chronological sequence, and the cultural and artistic setting for the works of music.
-This course satisfies 3 hours of Fine Arts requirement for General Education.
+This course satisfies 3 hours of Humanities and Creativity for General Education.